fengyuli-dev/camel-db/doc/MS2_progress_report.md

 ### Satisfactory
 Be able to not only save specified table to csv file but also read csv file to create table.
 The additional feature of converting valid csv file to create table.
 ### Good
+Write tests for the full database that uses example csv files.
+Complete the testing for the untested parts in trees and other relevant compilation units.
 ### Excellent
 Connect database file I/O with the REPL interface and test the whole project by letting real people use it.